F5-use-cases/f5-rs-docs/docs/solutions/devsecops/labinfo/udf.rst

 the SSH key will be used when creating EC2 instances.
 we will store them in the Jenkins SSH folder so that Jenkins can use them to access instances.

-Copy credentials and parameters files from the host folder using the following commands:
+Copy credentials and parameters files from the host folder using the following script:

 .. code-block:: terminal